KarinXu2077/Local-RAG-AI-agent-with-Python/README.md

 2. LangChain modules – how to glue an embeddings model, vector store, and LLM together.
 3. ChromaDB – simplest local vector store for quick hacks.

-🙏 Credits
-ng_friendly_companies.csv is a hypothetical sample dataset for demo purposes only.
+🙏 ng_friendly_companies.csv is a hypothetical sample dataset for demo purposes only.

 Feel free to fork, open issues, or submit PRs — every tweak helps solidify those skills!